Cold Calling Techniques: Are you doing these 10 things to improve your calls?

 Complete disclosure, LeadFuze’s goal in life is to kill the cold call.

-Our ten cold calling techniques are legitimate and (we hope) helpful, but we still would rather you try a different approach to booking a call.
+We’ll show you ten cold calling techniques that really work, but we still would rather you try a different approach to booking a call.
 Yes, by all means, call!

 Just not the traditional definition of “cold”.